pkulchenko/ZeroBraneStudio/doc-faq.md

 (**1.40+**) HiDPI awareness has also been enabled for Lua executables for all supported versions.
 You may still need to enable it for other executables (not included with the IDE) as needed to make the applications you start from the IDE dpi-aware as well.

-## Why is the text blurry in the editor when running on retina display (OSX)?
+## Why is the text blurry in the editor when running on retina display (MacOS)?

-You can set `hidpi = true` in [configuration settings](doc-configuration); this setting is enabled by default on OSX starting from v0.60.
+You can set `hidpi = true` in [configuration settings](doc-configuration); this setting is enabled by default on MacOS starting from v0.60.

 (**1.30 and earlier**) Note that using this setting negatively affects [indicators](doc-styles-color-schemes#indicators) that have alpha property (the indicators are not shown when this setting is enabled).